geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Great.
 Yeah.
 I think we always have some subtle bugs in there.
 Hopefully, they're gone now.
 Yeah.

 ##### **Sieds Lykles** [[00:40:20](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2420)]
 I tried to move, like, there's a flag.
 So, there are the correct different vault folding flag.
 And it's a big one-on-one, I thought, because there's something in OpenPilot that really expects division and modules to be, like, floor division.
-And if I remove that flag, then it...
+And if I remove that flag, then it..
 Well, it's basically the flag causes division to be rewritten using four diff rules, which is more or less the same if the numerate is negative.
 But it, like, really needs it for correctness.
-I thought it was just...
+I thought it was just..
 It needed to simplify the gates.
 But it was actually, like, producing different rules.
 So, I don't know if it's gonna be the same if I re-simplify it using C, which is a bit weird.

 ##### **Chenyu** [[00:41:24](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2484)]
 So, not entirely sure what that is.
 But I think the general principle for dealing with OpenPilot is you have enough things on benchmark.
-And any rewrite you want to test or...
+And any rewrite you want to test or..
 We have a lot of, like, image-related rewrites.
 So, you can see the rules.
 It's fine if the kernel number or read image, write image load counts are slightly off.
 I think as long as the ones that run on benchmark is similar speed, it's okay to change.

 ##### **Sieds Lykles** [[00:42:02](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2522)]
 And it probably goes from, like, 20 gated loads to, like, 120.
-And when...
-I mean, I tried to use, like...
+And when..
+I mean, I tried to use, like..
 I don't know.
-I can't...
-The simple implications for the gates also become quite tricky because you have to do...
-Like, all the simplex we do now is...
+I can't..
+The simple implications for the gates also become quite tricky because you have to do..
+Like, all the simplex we do now is..
 You have A plus B. And then it's greater than zero.
 So, either A or B is greater than zero.
-But then you can see the case to the How để hogy một kąc 젤 is greater than two or greater than three.
-So, then you have to try like... like, it re-blows up.
+But then you can see the case to the How để hogy một kąc is greater than two or greater than three.
+So, then you have to try like.. like, it re-blows up.
 So those gates are really hard to simplify with the method we use currently.
 So I wrote a Z3 gate simplifier, and that also caused incorrectness because of the ZDF thing.

 ##### **Chenyu** [[00:43:09](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2589)]
-Yeah, so I cannot give you specific suggestions now because I know I don't...
+Yeah, so I cannot give you specific suggestions now because I know I don't..
 I think there are multiple issues here, but again, I think the general idea is open-padded speed is important, and a lot of simplification rules is pretty much built for that.
 And we want that to be correct, of course.
 I think maybe some of it for now is practically correct.

 ##### **Sieds Lykles** [[00:43:39](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2619)]
 The annoying thing is that the incorrect rule is also causing it to be faster.
-I mean, I think the easiest way to fix it might be...
+I mean, I think the easiest way to fix it might be..
 I mean, I still want to change idiv to be floridiv, and at some point, but then I need to work on the fast idiv.
 I need that to be complete.

 ##### **Chenyu** [[00:44:10](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2650)]
 Because otherwise it can be a problem.
 Yeah, I think this is probably better discussed somewhere in the PR order issue.
 If you need to take a look, just let me know.
 But the high-level thing, as I said, is we need to keep the open-padded fast, because now they are all like, we could be using the latest block claim for upgrading but aside from that, do the correct thing, do the simplification.